LBHackney-IT/LBH-IncomeCollection/README.md

 To communicate with the Hackney API, which is hosted on premises, we need whitelisted static IP addresses for the Heroku instances outbound traffic.
 They are provided by QuotaGuard Static as a Heroku addon, you can find them in the addon config.

+## User Access

+Users log in via their Hackney Active Directory account.
+In order to log in, the user will need to be added to the `Manage Arrears-Azure` group on [Azure Active Directory](https://portal.azure.com).
+To get added to the group, contact one of the developers or maintainers on the contacts list.

+There are three enterprise applications configured, one for each environment (dev, staging, production).
+These are all configured to use the same authentication group, so access to the group grants access to all environments.

+Currently, users logging in will default to a `base_user` and will not be assigned cases.

 # Notifications

 SMS messages are sent using [Gov Notify](gov-notify).
 Templates are configured there, request access permission from a member of the team.
 Permitted variables are gathered from a tenancy reference by the application.
 They include: